PostHog/posthog-zapier/README.md

 ## Using PostHog Cloud?

-Use [our official Zapier app](https://zapier.com/apps/posthog/), no configuration needed.
+[Our official Zapier app](https://zapier.com/apps/posthog/) is there for you, no additional setup needed.

-## Running a self-hosted PostHog solution?
+## Using a self-hosted PostHog solution?

 Not a problem.
 Create a private Zapier integration just for your instance with this package.
 It's only a few steps: